 Price of the first designer Fred Segal jeans in 1960

 Fred Segal’s first location beyond its original stores—a 2,200-square-foot anchor store at Los Angeles International Airport’s Tom Bradley International Terminal—opened last year.
 Occupying more space than any retailer outside duty free, merchandise includes women’s and men’s apparel, a denim bar, swimsuits, jewelry, beauty, books, art, accessories and travel essentials.

 Fred Segal kicked off its overseas expansion in Japan, a market that has long admired the brand and aesthetic.
-A flagship store in Tokyo’s trendy Daikanyama neighborhood opened this spring, and will be followed by locations throughout the country.
+There are now two flagship locations, one in Tokyo’s trendy Daikanyama neighborhood, and one in Marine & Walk, Yokohama.

 Fred Segal is majority owned by SANDOW, along with equity investor Evolution Media Partners—a joint venture among Hollywood talent agency CAA, private equity firm TPG Growth and Participant Media, who were brought on board in May 2012 to enable Fred Segal to grow into a global luxury leader.